AtenaJP22/Advertising-Effects-on-Sales-R/README.md

 ## How to Reproduce

 1. Clone the repository:
-'''bash
 git clone https://github.com/yourusername/advertising-sales-analysis.git
-'''

-2. Install required R packages:
+3. Install required R packages: install.packages(c("ggplot2", "dplyr", "stats"))

-'''bash
-install.packages(c("ggplot2", "dplyr", "stats"))
-'''
-3. Run the R scripts in the scripts/ folder to reproduce the analysis.
+5. Run the R scripts in the scripts/ folder to reproduce the analysis.

 Course: Statistics in Engineering (INE2002)
 For questions or feedback, please open an issue in the repository.